borysrybak/real-time-face-analytics/README.md

 ### DirectQuery with Power Bi

-1. Great lecture about connecting your data resources with Power BI: [Use DirectQuery in Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/desktop-use-directquery)
+1. Great lecture about connecting data resources with Power BI: [Use DirectQuery in Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/desktop-use-directquery)
 2. Remember to make IP Whitelisting, in case you will receive this message:
     ![directquery_fail](assets/directquery_fail.png)
 3. After connecting with database server you will be asked about tables you want to load: